kingwinkie/samsung-photo-frame-ctrl/README.md

 Features
 --------
-* The behavior can be configured via config.py

 * frame_ctrl.py
   * If the photo frame is in mass storage mode, the program will change it into mini display mode.